Michael-77cm/Weather-To-Do_List-App/README.md

 #
 # :snowflake: 1.
 WeatherToDoList :snowflake:
 ---
-## Project Overview
+## Project Overview / MVP
-WeatherToDoList is a Django web app that combines:
+WeatherToDoList is a Django web app that should include:

 - user authentication
 - a live weather search experience for cities worldwide